 The next three recommendations are in the graphic novels category.

-Awkward and Brave are both set in Berrybrook Middle School.
-Chmakova has another graphic novel in this series, Crush, coming out in the near future as well.
+Awkward, Brave and Crush are each set in Berrybrook Middle School.
 Each of the stories feature different fictional characters tackling relatable middle school problems.
 They are sure to be a fun read for the reader in your life!

 9) Any of the Graphic Novels by Raina Telgemeier